 - Cadillac Ranch

-Most people don’t realize how beautiful the desert landscape in the Southwest is, the natural beauty and amazing outdoor adventures make this region great destination for a road trip.
+Most people don’t realize how beautiful the desert landscape in the Southwest is; the natural beauty and amazing outdoor adventures make this region a terrific destination for a road trip.
 With plenty to see in terms of national parks, monuments and small towns, there’s something here for everyone.
-If you’re looking to spend a few days exploring new places with your family on vacation – I suggest heading southwest!
+If you’re looking to spend a few days exploring new places with your family on vacation – I suggest heading Southwest!